DrillAviation/C_Cat_Grep/README.md

 You need to develop a cat utility:
 - Support of all flags (including GNU versions) specified [above](#cat-options)
 - The source, header, and build files must be placed in the src/cat/ directory
-- The resulting executable file must be placed in the directory src/cat/ and named s21_cat
+- The resulting executable file must be placed in the directory src/cat/ and named my_cat

 ## Part 2.
 Working with grep utility